 My name is Lathe and I'm accused of being a software developer.
-I graduated from a coding bootcamp in 2021 called Base Camp Coding Academy and it's been quite the journey ever since.
 I've had the pleasure of working across the spectrum of projects from COBOL to React, and this is a short portfolio I put together to summarize my career up to today.

 Per their website: